 It might sound a bit stupid when you’re going out for lunch, but you will thank yourself for packing snacks in their bag when you’ve been waiting over an hour and still no sign of the starters.
 A hangry kid is not a fun kid to be around!

-Sometimes you just need to bring out the iPad.
+Sometimes you just need to bring out the phone or tablet.
 I’ve seen a lot of parents talking about how awful it is to see children in restaurants using tablets.
 I say go for it – better a kid using an iPad than terrorising a restaurant.
 I’d recommend downloading a few episodes of your little one’s favourite tv show as you can’t always rely on free WiFi.
+We have a Fire HD kids tablet and it’s great for limiting use and accessing children’s tv shows and books.

-What tricks do you have up your sleeve to keep kids amused when you’re out for lunch?
+What tricks do you have up your sleeve to keep kids entertained when you’re out for lunch?